virtool/virtool-website/content/docs/manual/ug_samples/index.md

 ![Sample Manager](browse.png)

+# Caching

+Caching is the process of storing data in a cache (a temporary storage area).
+The purpose of cache memory is to store program instructions and data that are used repeatedly in the operation of programs or information that the CPU is likely to need next.

+Sample data is automatically trimmed during analysis.
+Trimmed data are cached so that data doesn't have to be re-run.

+For example, when a new sample is run using a subtraction that has already been used, the host genome that has already been analyzed and eliminated will not have to go through the same process again.
+Instead the reads belonging to the host genome or non-pathogenic organisms associated with the host such as insects or fungi will already be cached.
+This makes the analyzing process for a sample(s) happen a lot faster and decreases the amount of work the server has to perform.

 # Browse Samples

 Once you have imported one or more samples, they can be browsed in the main sample managment view.